 How to stay safe online

-The internet is as dangerous as it is brilliant and the truth is, every time you use it, you’re at risk of your information being stolen.
-Computer hacking is big business and while attackers continue to make serious money from it, there’s little chance of it going away.
+The internet is as dangerous as it's brilliant.
+And the truth is, every time you use it, you’re at risk of your information being stolen.
+Computer hacking is big business and, while attackers continue to make serious money from it, there’s little chance of it going away.

 Fortunately, there are steps you can take to ensure your privacy.
 Here are some simple internet safety tips.